Governance Principles and Policies

-As best practices for corporate governance continue to evolve, Healthcare Realty remains committed to implementing shareholder friendly policies.
-Examples include:
+Our commitment to strong governance and transparency is found in our publicly available Corporate Governance documents.
+As best practices for corporate governance continue to evolve, Healthcare Realty remains committed to implementing shareholder-friendly policies including:

 - Opted out of the MUTA, preventing the Company from classifying or “staggering” the board without shareholder approval